 Grade Point Average

-In all cases of academic recognition (except for Class Rank Points system) a student’s grade point average (GPA) is of fundamental importance.
-GPA is the sole criterion in all cases except National Honor Society and class rank based on class rank points.
+In all cases of academic recognition, a student’s grade point average (GPA) is of fundamental importance.
+GPA is the sole criterion in all cases except National Honor Society.
 Induction into National Honor Society considers scholarship, character, leadership, and service.
-Class Rank Points consider awarding of points for the grade a student earned in a course, the number of credit hours earned and whether the course was weighted or unweighted.

 Honor roll academic recognition will occur at the end of each semester.
 Four categories of academic achievement will be recognized on honor roll:

-- Honor Roll: Students with a 3.5 or higher weighted GPA on the previous semester’s course work, including at least 25 graded credits (not including S/U).
+- Honor Roll (H): Students with a 3.5 or higher weighted GPA on the previous semester’s course work, including at least 25 graded credits (not including S/U).

-- Honor Roll with Highest Distinction: Students with cumulative weighted GPA of 4.250 and above on a 4.00 weighted scale.
+- Honor Roll with Highest Distinction (H+++): Students with weighted GPA of 4.250 and above on a 4.00 weighted scale.